SunWukong97/shopify_intern_2022_spacestagram/README.md

 ## General Info

-My entry for the shopify winter 2022 internship challenge Created using React, and bootstrap along with the NASA APOD (Astrology Picture Of the Day) API.
+My entry for the shopify winter 2022 internship challenge.
+Created using React, and bootstrap along with the NASA APOD (Astrology Picture Of the Day) API.

 ## Table of Contents